 - Serve with a nice green salad with a simple dressing, and some really good bread.
 Delicious!

 We both commented on how crispy and juicy this baked cheese and ham stuffed chicken is.
-I think the combination of the juicy things you put inside the chicken and the crispy ‘coat’ you put around it must be what helps it to stay so moist.
+The combination of the juicy things you put inside the chicken and the crispy ‘coat’ you put around it is what helps it to stay so moist.

 If you’re like me, you see ‘stuffed’ in a recipe and think that it must be hard to make.
-But really, it isn’t.
-Well, at least this recipe isn’t!
-See for yourself how easy it is:
+But really, it isn’t at all.
+Give it a try!

 - 2 large chicken breasts